kevinsupendi/intern-pendi/Documentation/quickstart.md

 6. Check in Google Cloud Console if the node has been deleted

 ### What's next ?
-By default all addons below will be automatically deployed in the process, except for Jenkins and Kibana application.
+By default DNS, Dashboard, and Heapster addons are deployed.
 You can try deploying several application or change deployed addons configuration.

 List of addons :